Ulta to open beauty shops at 100 Target stores in 2021

 NEW YORK (AP) — The nation's largest beauty store chain, Ulta Beauty, has a deal to place shops in more than 100 Target stores by mid-2021.

-The shops, each about 1,000 square feet, will operate beside existing beauty sections in Target stores, the companies said Tuesday.
+The shops, which will each be about 1,000 square feet and carry makeup, skincare, and fragrance, will operate beside existing beauty sections in Target stores, the companies said Tuesday.
 Financial terms of the deal weren’t disclosed.

 “It’s a combination of two winning retailers that have great momentum in the market that can redefine the category,” Target CEO Brian Cornell told The Associated Press on Monday.

 Ulta can win over new customers while it adds to its approximately 1,100 locations.
-Ulta, based in Bolingbrook, Illinois, will train newly hired Target workers.
+Ulta, based in Bolingbrook, Illinois, will train newly hired Target workers on the premium products.
 The shops will offer the same virtual try-on tools like GlamLab, which customers can currently use in existing Ulta stores.
+Customers who shop Ulta Beauty at Target online will be able to use free shipping available for qualifying orders as well as Target’s services like same-day and curbside pickup.

 Both companies may be able to further encroach on traditional department stores like Macy's which had seen cosmetics sales erode even before the pandemic as big box stores modernized their beauty sections, and as specialty cosmetics chains like Sephora and Ulta expanded rapidly.